 Two or three years back I went to a B2B event on Innovation.
-The panel had all sorts of grand ideas about 'ideation' - which is thankfully still not actually a real word.
-But one of the panelists, the Global CMO for a major Professional Services company, was a good deal more down to earth.
+Much of the chat was around 'ideation' - I am still unclear if this is actually a real word - but, one of the panelists, the Global CMO for a major Professional Services company, was refreshingly down to earth.

 All he wanted to do, he claimed, was to market and sell just like the Waitrose deli counter.
 After you ask for a bit of pie or cheese, you are asked: